-- Monthly preauthorized payment: Parent must provide a void cheque and complete the Preauthorized Payment form.
-Fees will be withdrawn on the 15th of each month, September to June - A cheque for the annual amount dated September 1st.
+- Monthly pre-authorized payment or credit card payment: Parent must provide a void cheque and complete the Pre-authorized Payment/Credit Card form.
+Parent Participation fees will be withdrawn on the 15th of each month, September to June. - A cheque for the annual amount dated September 1st.